Amazon RDS MS SQL

 The Change Tracking mechanism captures changes made to a database.
 In order to enable, or disable change tracking, the database user must have the ALTER DATABASE privilege.

-To enable change tracking, connect your Amazon RDS MS SQL database in your SQL Client tool, and enter these commands:
+To enable change tracking, connect your Amazon RDS SQL Server database in your SQL Client tool, and enter these commands:

 -